jamesplease/redux-resource/docs/introduction/core-concepts.md

 ### Metadata About Requests

-In applications, requests are often made that read or write information about resources. resourceful-redux provides reducers that track these request statuses as metadata about each resource for you.
+In applications, requests are often made that read or write information about resources.
+Resourceful Redux provides reducers that track these request statuses as metadata about each resource for you.
 This reduces the boilerplate code that you need to write, freeing you up to build a great application.